When is p-hacking detectable?: Detectable and Undetectable -hacking

+Some kinds of $p$-hacking are undetectable when the distribution of true effects is smooth.
+Consider a $p$-hacking process where a researcher first draws a single unobserved true effect $H\sim \Pi_0$.
+Then they observe two jointly normal $t$-statistics $\{T_1,T_2\}$ both with marginal distributions $N(H,1)$.
+The researcher reports the larger of the two $t$-statistics (where ``larger" means rightmost on the number line).
+This simple type of $p$-hacking distorts the rejection probability of the underlying hypothesis test, but produces no jumps in the $t$-curve.
+It is already known that existing tests tend to have low power to detect it \citep{elliott2024powertestsdetectingphacking, kudrinjmp24}.

+We will now show that whether this $p$-hacking process is detectable at all depends on the distribution of $H$.
+To our knowledge this is the first example where $p$-hacking is proven to be undetectable.
+Consider $H\sim N(0,1)$.
+Then, the distribution of the reported $t$-statistic is the maximum of two (joint) normals plus a third independent normal:

+But this $t$-curve can be explained without any selective reporting!
+If instead $H$ is distributed as the maximum of two (joint) normals and there is no $p$-hacking, we get exactly the same $t$-curve:

+Notice that the only difference between (\ref{eq:maxhack1}) and (\ref{eq:maxhack2}) is which component is called the true effect and which is called noise.
+This proves that maximization $p$-hacking can be undetectable because it can change the $t$-curve (and the size of the tests) but the resulting $t$-curve has an alibi---i.e. it could be explained without $p$-hacking.
+More generally, this logic suggests that many selection rules independent of $H$ will be undetectable when $H$ is a mixture of normals with variance at least one.

-Consider the Maximization $p$-hacking setup from Example \ref{ex:minimiztion}.
-Unlike the other examples, this kind of $p$-hacking produces a continuous $t$-curve.
-Is it detectable?
-Surprisingly, this turns out to depend on the distribution of true effects $\Pi_0$!
-We show in the Appendix \ref{proof:ex:minimization} that if $h$ is any mixture of normals all with variance at least $2(1-\rho)$, then this form of $p$-hacking is {\bf undetectable.} If instead the distribution of $h$ places any amount of probability mass at zero, then this form of $p$-hacking is {\bf detectable}.
-The intuition for the result is that when $\Pi_0$ is smooth, then the $t$-curve becomes so smooth that reporting only the larger $t$-score doesn't take away enough smoothness to reveal itself.
-The implication for theory is that detectability depends jointly on the distribution of true effects and the form $p$-hacking takes.
-The implication for practice is that many forms of $p$-hacking are totally undetectable by any examination of the $t$-curve or $p$-curve.
+The implication of this example for theory is that detectability depends jointly on the distribution of true effects and the form that $p$-hacking takes.
+The implication for practice is that even very simple forms of $p$-hacking can be totally undetectable by any examination of the $t$-curve or $p$-curve.

-0.07in {\bf Example \ref{ex:threshold}.
-Threshold $p$-hacking (continued)}\\ Consider the Threshold $p$-hacking setup from Example \ref{ex:threshold}.
-Threshold $p$-hacking is non-smooth and will produce a jump discontinuity in the $t$-curve.
-Since any $f_T$ must be smooth regardless of the distribution of true effects, $f_{T|R}$ under threshold $p$-hacking cannot be explained without selective reporting.
-So ${\mathbf{H_0}}$ is false and threshold $p$-hacking is {\bf detectable}.